 Dry your dog’s fur.

 Wet fur on the drive home can make your dog more prone to hot spots and other skin issues.
 If you have access to fresh water, it’s great to rinse your dog off then dry him before the trip home.
+Similarly, wet collars can also cause hot spots.
+Either bring a fresh collar to change your dog into after the swim or make sure your dog is wearing a waterproof collar for a dry ride home.

 Check your dog head to tail.